 Paper was used in China as early as 150CE, it spread to Vietnam in the 3rd century, Korea in the 4th century, and is said to have arrived in Japan as early as the 5th century.
 Paper began to be produced in central Asia during the 8th century although there is evidence suggesting that paper was brought there much earlier by Buddhist monks, such as the Korean Buddhist priest, Doncho, who is said to have introduced paper to Japan in 610 AD.

 There are records of paper in Gilgit, Pakistan which date back to the 6th century.
-In the 8th century, the Abbasid caliphate began to replace parchment for paper.
+In the 8th century, the Abbasid caliphate began to replace parchment with paper.

-Due to the long process required to produce paper, a paper that was still made from rags remained expensive in the 19th century.
-In the early 1800s Mathias Koops from London produced a book composed entirely of wood shavings, the Royal family were impressed with him and gave him the financial support he required to purchase the machinery he needed to manufacture such paper.
+Due to the long process required to produce paper, paper that was still made from rags remained expensive in the 19th century.
+In the early 1800s, Mathias Koops from London produced a book composed entirely of wood shavings, The Royal family were impressed with him and gave him the financial support he required to purchase the machinery he needed to manufacture such paper.

 It soon became apparent that wood-based paper deteriorated over time and a lot of the books and newspapers from that period have disintegrated, except only those that were photographed and therefore survived, but the original, physical copy has been lost due to the passage of time.
 For the use of important documents rag paper, much more expensive, was used until the recent invention of acid-free paper during the mid-20th century (wood-based paper contains acid which makes it deteriorate over time).